-Fetch Environmental Health (EH) helps regulators reduce the impact of septic systems to public health and water quality by using data to identify at risk systems and gain new insights.
+Fetch Environmental Health (EH) helps regulators reduce the impact of septic systems to public health and water quality by using data as a management tool to support regulations, conduct risk assessments and gain new insights about system inventories.

 Move beyond a permit transaction and start using your data to understand more about the health of septic system inventories in your community.